Lakshayrocks/metro-ticket-bot/README.md

-This is a metro ticket Bot (Telegram) for buying tickets from DELHI METRO. i made this ..just for fun

-you just have to run and paste your BOT token and chatid (Admin)  you can direcly buy tickets 🚇 DMRC Ticket Booking Bot
+🚇 DMRC Ticket Booking Bot

 A Telegram bot for booking Delhi Metro tickets, selecting source/destination stations, and paying via UPI/GPay.